Study In Canada

-Career opportunities: Canada has made advancements in leaps and bounds in terms of technology.
-The employability rate is improving every year with a boom in management services, biotech, telecommunications, digital media, and other such industries.
+Canadian economy has been experiencing a 2+% growth rate in the past few years which has been creating lakhs of new jobs every year.
+Canada offers job opportunities in management services, biotech, telecommunications, digital media, and other such industries.
 Students graduating from a Canadian university have a strong chance of getting high-paying job opportunities in Canada.
 They just need to apply for a Post Graduate Work Permit (PGWP) to work in Canada in order to access the job market of the country.

 Below is a snapshot of an overview of the Post Graduate Work Permit (PGWP) in Canada.

 |S.No.||Types of work permit||Features|

 |1||Post Graduation Work Permit (PGWP)||

 |2||Open work permit||

 Canada is known for its exceptional quality of life.
 International students should plan their budget carefully before embarking on their journey of studying in Canada.
 The cost of living abroad mostly involves housing rent or hostel fees, food, travel, phone calls, internet, clothing, and other miscellaneous expenses.
 Given below is the average estimate of expenses incurred by international students in Canada on a monthly basis.

 Average Monthly Expenses in Canada for Students

 |4||1 minute of prepaid mobile call tariff||0.33|